masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 HDLs (Hardware Description Languages) do not have a Von Neumann model.
 The currently most popular HDL (Verilog) is a data flow language that does not have a global program counter like Von Neumann languages.
-Instead, the programmer specifies a hierarchy of modules[^5], and then each module/function instantiated is executed every cycle.
+Instead, the programmer specifies a hierarchy of modules[^5].
 In Verilog, the execution of each module has a complicated set of options, but from a high level point of view, a set of statements are executed in each module.
-The module executes forever being called once each cycle.
+The module executes forever because it is a set of gates instantiated in the hardware design.

-The rest of the document assumes an HDL model and goes over their generic characteristics without going to specific language syntax.

-[^5]: Verilog modules could be seen as functions in a software language.
+[^5]: Verilog modules could be seen as functions in a software language that can be instantiated in one or more places.
+The instantiation point sets a hierarhy of modules.

-## HDLs
+## Hardware artifacts

-HDLs different from software languages in that they specify a tree hierarchy of modules, and then provide some syntax on how each module executes every cycle.
+This section goes over several of the main hardware artifacts that tend to be exist in most HDLs independent of the syntax.

+### Instantiation vs Execution

+Hardware designers decide the gates to be instantiated[^5a] in the design while software designers tend to focus on the instruction executed.
+If a set of gates is rarely used, the hardware still has to instantiate them and their performance area impact is quite independent on the usage frequency.
+In software a set of rarely executed instructions have no performance impact.
+This is not the case in hardware.
+As such languages tend to build around "instantiation" more than traditional instruction "execution".

+[^5a]: Instantiation is the process of deciding which gates are fabricated or mapped in a given hardware design.
+In an ASIC, it is the process of selecting a set of gates that will be fabricated.

+Instantiation means that the designer explicitly indicates the set of gates or ciruit mapped to hardware.
+In the vast majority of HDLs (Verilog, CHISEl, pyRTL, VHDL...), the designer specifies a top level "module".
+Each module can have a set of gates and more instantiated sub-modules.

-All software languages have a "main" or starting point of execution.
-The "main" may call several functions which can iterate in loops, and the program finishes execution when the main finishes.
-Most HDLs are different.
+In "software" languages have a "main" or starting point of execution.
+The "main" executes or calls several functions depending on the data.
+The functions can iterate in loops, and the program finishes execution when the main finishes.

-In HDLs the there is a "top" or entry point that provides a tree-like structure of module instantiations.
-Each module has a set of statements that execute every cycle.
+In contrast, most HDLs differ from software languages in that they specify an instantiation tree hierarchy of modules, and then provide some syntax on how each module executes independently of the other modules.

+In HDLs, the execution never ends and the modules run independently.
 It resembles a bit of an actor model.
 An actor is a module with individual execution, but there are many differences like the tree structure of instantiations, and the incapacity to spawn new actors.
-Maybe a more important key concept of actors is the blocking of message reads.
-Although it is possible to build an HLS around the actor model, popular HDLs do not.
+Although it is possible to build an HLS around the actor model without spawning capability, popular HDLs do not.

-## Hardware artifacts

-In this document, a hardware artifact is a "strange" or "unexpected" behavior for a reasonable software programmer.
-It is not a lack of features in a language like not having recursion or not having type checking or some strange syntax.
-An artifact is some strange behavior different from the typical software languages.

-### Hierarchy calls

-In hardware, there is a "top" or function that represents the entry point, but the entry point is selected by some flags at compile time.
-It is not a language reserved keyword.

-In most HDLs like CHISEL and Verilog, the tree hierarchy is fixed.
+In most HDLs, the instantiated tree hierarchy is fixed.
 This makes sense from a hardware point of view[^6], but this means that a module can not be called inside a control flow statement.
+A common mistake from designers learning HDLs is to conditionally call a module.
 E.g: this code sequence is not what a software programmer may expect:

 === "Problematic code"